Tongshiyue/Adaptive-medical-image-deep-color-perception-algorithm/README.md

 `--content_weight` specifies the weight of the content loss (default=1), `--color_weight` specifies the weight of the style loss (default=100), `--tv_weight` specifies the weight of variational loss (default=1e-3) and `--Y-loss_weight` specifies the weight of Y-loss loss (default=1e5).
 You can change the values of these weight and play with them to create different photos. `--swapweight` specifies the weight of swap loss (default=1e1).
 You can change the values of these weight and play with them to create better photos.

-#Examples
-Here are more results from our algorithm.

 # Acknowledgement